Bald Eagles – Age Progression from one to five years old

-Over the past week or so I have been photographing quite a few wintering Bald Eagles of various ages, from one year olds to adults, and I decided to write about the differences in plumage.
-Bald eagles take about 5.5 years to mature to the typical white head and tail and solidly dark chocolate brown body, legs and wing feathers of an adult.
+Over the past week or so I have been photographing quite a few wintering Bald Eagles of various ages, from one year old to adults, and I decided to write about the different growth stages seen in their plumage.
+Bald Eagles take about 5.5 years to mature to the typical white head and tail and solidly dark chocolate brown body, legs and wing feathers of an adult.

 The bald eagle above is one year old and is a dark brown over all, the chest and back are a bit lighter.
 The eyes are a dark brown and the bill is dark with some yellow.
 A one year old eagle will show some white on the underside of the wings in the axillaries and coverts.